barlage/mpas_testcase/README.md

 # create_mpas_testcase
-Environment to create pre-defined MPAS test cases
+Environment to create pre-defined MPAS test cases - only on jet for now

 ## Available cases: